open-sd/opensd/README.md

 ## Contributing
 There are still a lot of open questions about the Steam Deck HID reports, particularly feature reports.
 Most of the the work has come from reverse engineering input reports and function documenetation from the kernel Steam Controller driver.
 Anyone who can fill in blanks in the code would be appreciated, just open an issue or submit a PR.

 The user documentation also has its own repo at https://gitlab.com/open-sd/opensd-docs if you'd like to help with that.
-Please open an issue there for anything documentation related.
+Please open an issue or submit a PR there for anything documentation related.

 As always, feel free to buy me a coffee if you appreciate my work ;)